Attractor-driven matter: Motivation for attractor-driven particles

+This section briefly motivates the notion of attractor-driven particles, via the particular example of walking and superwalking droplets.
+This specific example gives context to the general scheme, for attractor-driven matter, presented in Sec.~\ref{sec: General formalism}.

-Before explaining strange-attractor-driven matter in any further detail, let us motivate such particles based on our observations associated with a system of walking droplets.
-Walking droplets~\citep{Couder2005WalkingDroplets,superwalker}, also known as walkers (or superwalkers), are a fascinating hydrodynamical system.
+Walking droplets, also known as walkers~\citep{Couder2005WalkingDroplets} (or superwalkers~\citep{superwalker,superwalkernumerical}), are a fascinating hydrodynamical system.
 In this system, millimetric droplets walk horizontally while bouncing vertically on the surface of a vertically vibrating liquid bath.
 The walker, upon each bounce, generates a localized slowly decaying standing wave.
 The walker then interacts with these self-generated waves on subsequent bounces to propel itself horizontally.
-At high vibration accelerations, the waves created on each bounce decay very slowly in time and the walker's motion is not only influenced by the wave created on its most recent bounce, but also by the waves it created in the distant past, giving rise to memory in the system.
+At high amplitudes of vibrations, the waves created on each bounce decay very slowly in time and the walker's motion is not only influenced by the wave created on its most recent bounce, but also by the waves it created in the distant past, giving rise to memory in the system.
 In the high-memory regime, walkers mimic several peculiar features that were previously thought to be exclusive to the quantum realm~\citep{Bush_2020}.
-An idealized theoretical model that captures the key dynamics of a walking droplet results in the following integro-differential trajectory equation~\citep{Oza2013,Durey2020lorenz,Valaniunsteady2021}: